Smile-Formations/React/chapters/2-basics/09-controlled-forms.md

 To build your app correctly, you first need to think of the minimal set of mutable states that your app needs.

-To define if a data should be in the state or not, simply ask yourself three questions about each pieces of data:
+To define if a data should be in the state or not, simply ask yourself three questions about each piece of data:

 * Is it passed in from a parent via props?
 If so, it probably isn’t state.
 * Does it remain unchanged over time?
 If so, it probably isn’t state.